hue881/hue881.github.io/mcs/2026/database/index.md

 - Set (which registration set the record was written in)
 - Summer Field Trip waiver / permission / payment
 ### Domain 4: Teachers — Admin-Only, Separate Access
-From pages 1 and 2 (explicitly noted as **"separate database for admin only, not accessible by staff handling student data"**):
+Explicitly noted as **"separate database for admin only, not accessible by staff handling student data"**):

 | Field | Notes |
 |---|---|